A couple of years after my first posting, I am releasing an upgrade where I did the following:

-In this article, I explain these improvements and some of the caveats I ran into.
-The article itself is not a recipe of how to recreate this, for that you can read the code.
+In this tip, I explain these improvements and some of the caveats I ran into.
+The tip itself is not a recipe of how to recreate this, for that, you can read the code.
 Nothing here is so complicated that it cannot be followed.

 Using the Code

 Similar to last time, I rely on an interface called